kmilgrim/backpacking-food-gui/README.md

 The user can select which meals they want to generate the ingredients for with the check boxes, and click on the "Generate Ingredients" button.

-When adding a meal, the user can enter details in a separate window
+When adding a meal, the user can enter details in a separate window.
+Once the details are entered and "Add Meal" is pressed, the new meal will appear in the main console checkbox list along with previously added meals.
 ![image](https://user-images.githubusercontent.com/61169077/236594776-bd2f7d95-4c29-44c1-82ff-e45b67e51fe5.png)

 ## Function